-After making the progressive decision to implement artificial insemination (A.I.) into your herd, there is one big word to focus on:
+After making the progressive decision to implement artificial insemination (A.I.) into your beef cattle herd, there is one big word for you to focus on.
+That word is:

 Stockmanship is the knowledgeable and skillful handling of livestock in a safe, efficient, effective and low stress manner (Stockmanship Journal).